Medical tourism in Israel: Treatment options

-Patients come to Israel for procedures such as bone marrow transplants, heart surgery and catheterization, oncological and neurological treatments, car accident rehabilitation, orthopedic procedures, and IFV treatment.
+Patients come to Israel for procedures such as bone marrow transplants, heart surgery and catheterization, oncological and neurological treatments, car accident rehabilitation, orthopedic procedures, and IVF treatment.

-Israel has become a major destination for residents of nearby Cyprus in need of bone marrow transplants because the procedure is not available in their home country.
+Israel has extensive medical cooperation with Cyprus in the field of kidney transplants.

 Lower costs

-A patient with no health insurance who needs bypass surgery in the United States would spend approximately $120,000, while the same procedure performed in Israel would cost approximately $30,000.
+A patient with no health insurance who needs bypass surgery in the United States would spend between $120,000, while the same procedure performed in Israel would cost approximately $30,000.
 In vitro fertilization (IVF) is known for its high success rates and considerably lower costs.
-IVF costs $3,000–$3,500 in Israel, compared to $16,000–$20,000 in the United States.
+IVF costs $3,000 in Israel, compared to $20,000 in the United States.